fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 Fleet supports both service (SP) initiated login and identify provider (IdP)initiated login.

-To configure SSO, follow steps for your IdP and then complete [Fleet configuration](#fleet-configuration)
+To configure SSO, follow steps for your IdP and then complete [Fleet configuration](#fleet-configuration).

 ## Okta